 This workshop accommodations will be camping in your own tents or indoors in the barn for free along with some other paid indoor options.
-There is a very sweet tiny home on wheels that is all decked out for one person or a couple that will be available.
-There may be a few other fun options in buses that are outfitted for living in.
+There is a very sweet tiny home on wheels that is all decked out for one person or a couple that is available.
+There is also a cozy big schoolbus that is outfitted for living in.
 People can also choose to stay in town or rent a room nearby but would need to provide their own transportation to the site each day.
 There will be outdoor and indoor showers and toilets and an indoor kitchen.
 All the indoor facilities will be in the big red barn as will be the communal area for slideshows and lectures.
 Days can be very hot (90ºF) and nights can be chilly in the mountains.
 Please bring warm clothes for nighttime and make sure you have a warm sleeping bag Bring bathing suit, towels, work clothes, weekend clothes, etc.

-Three meals/day will be served Monday through Friday.
-Meals will be vegetarian, organic and local and delicious as always.
+Three delicious meals/day will be served Monday through Friday.
+Meals will be vegetarian, organic and local (veggies from the community garden!) and delicious as always.
 If you are a carnivore please bring jerky, canned fish and snacks but we will also make the effort to have some meat/fish options 1-2 times a week, depending on student needs.
 Also bring your extra sweets and snacks that you like because we will be 12 miles from the nearest store.

 Weekends are free to leave and go to the river, hot springs or hiking or camping elsewhere.
 If you stay at the site, please be prepared to provide your own meals and cook in the communal kitchen.

 The largest nearest city to fly into is San Francisco or Oakland.
 Sacramento and Reno airports are smaller but closer.
-From there you can rent a car with other students and drive the 2.5-hour drive to Nevada City and keep the car for the month so you are independent to go where you want on weekends and even run into town during the weekday nights.
-There are also Greyhound buses from SF and Oakland or Craigslist Rideshare and BlaBlaCar are great options that are cheap and efficient for getting a ride with people already driving in that direction.
-Nicole and Jared are happy to get people from town when they arrive.
+From there you can rent a car with other students and drive the 2.5-hour drive to Nevada City from SFO (less from Sac or Reno) and keep the car for the month so you are independent to go where you want on weekends and even run into town during the weekday nights.
+There are also Greyhound buses and the Amtrak train (to Auburn) from SF and Oakland or Craigslist Rideshare and BlaBlaCar are great options that are cheap and efficient for getting a ride with people already driving in that direction.
+Claire and Brandon are happy to get people from town when they arrive.
 Check out Kiwi.com and Rome2Rio.com for the best info on getting from your origin to destination points anywhere in the world.
 We will also offer up a rideshare list of givers and takers as the time draws near.

 We will be sending you all the workshop details by email a month before the workshop and help you with all the transport info so you will have a smooth time getting here!
 No worries!